jhpyle/docassemble/_docs/docker.md

 application that will be installed in the image, edit the following
 files:

 * <span></span>[`docassemble/Dockerfile`]: you may want to change the locale and the Debian mirror; the standard "httpredir" mirror can lead to random packages not being downloaded, depending on which mirrors it chooses to use.
-* <span></span>[`docassemble/Docker/config/config.yml.dist`]: you probably do not need to change this; it is a template that is updated based on the contents of the `--env-file` passed to [`docker run`].
+* <span></span>[`docassemble/Docker/config/config.yml.dist`]: you
+  probably do not need to change this; it is a template that is updated based on the contents of the environment variables passed to [`docker run`].
 Once your server is up and running you can change the rest of the configuration in the web application.
 * <span></span>[`docassemble/Docker/initialize.sh`]: this script
-  updates `config.yml` based on the environment variables; retrieves a new version of `config.yml` from [S3], if available; if [`CONTAINERROLE`] is not set to `webserver`, starts the [PostgreSQL] server and initializes the database if it does not exist; creates the tables in the database if they do not already exist; copies SSL certificates from [S3] or `/usr/share/docassemble/certs` if [S3] is not enabled; enables the [Apache] `mod_ssl` if `USEHTTPS` is `True` and otherwise disables it; runs the [Let's Encrypt] utility if `USELETSENCRYPT` is `True` and the utility has not been run yet; and starts [Apache].
+  updates `config.yml` based on the environment variables; retrieves a new version of `config.yml` from [S3], if available; if [`CONTAINERROLE`] is not set to `web`, starts the [PostgreSQL] server and initializes the database if it does not exist; creates the tables in the database if they do not already exist; copies SSL certificates from [S3] or `/usr/share/docassemble/certs` if [S3] is not enabled; enables the [Apache] `mod_ssl` if `USEHTTPS` is `True` and otherwise disables it; runs the [Let's Encrypt] utility if `USELETSENCRYPT` is `True` and the utility has not been run yet; and starts [Apache] and other background tasks.
 * <span></span>[`docassemble/Docker/config/docassemble-http.conf.dist`]:
   [Apache] configuration file for handling HTTP requests.
   Note that if `mod_ssl` is enabled, HTTP will merely redirect to